zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/cascade-delete.md

 }
 ```

-The following example configures the relationship as required and specify that dependant rows are deleted when the principal is deleted.
+The following example configures the relationship as required and specifies that dependant rows are deleted when the principal is deleted.

 ```csharp
 using (var context = new EntityContext())